UofABioinformaticsHub/Biotech7005/Practicals/evolutionary_prac/evolutionary.md

 The program we will be using to perform phylogenetic reconstruction uses a sequence (and other character) format called NEXUS.
 The NEXUS format is fairly widely used for phylogenetic data as it can be used to encode a variety characters, not limited to sequence data.

-Use `seqmagick` to convert the mfa file to a nexus format with the name `bovidea_50_mtDNA-named.nex`.
+Use `seqmagick` to convert the fa file to a nexus format with the name `bovidea_50_mtDNA-named.nex`.
+Note that you will need to rename the file so that it has an `fa` file extension.

 ## Run Mr Bayes